Man 'Pushed To Limit' After NFL Protest, Quits Job At Buffalo Bills Stadium

 “During the national anthem … the song that is about our country, our veterans that fight and die for us, it’s just something I feel you shouldn’t disrespect that way,” he said.
 “I believe people have the right to protest; I just don’t believe that’s the proper venue for it.”

-Nikischer also posted an impassioned Facebook post about quitting his “vart crew” job, saying he could not “work in a place where multi-millionaires cry that they are oppressed.”
+Nikischer also posted an impassioned Facebook post about quitting his “cart crew” job, saying he could not “work in a place where multi-millionaires cry that they are oppressed.”

 His response was part of a whirlwind weekend for football fans sparked by President Donald Trump criticizing NFL players who have protested racial injustice by kneeling during the national anthem.